2011 United States public employee protests: Washington

-Proposed Legislation
+Proposed Legislation and protests

 There was a Republican-sponsored Senate bill that would restrict collective-bargaining rights for the state.
 The bill has little chance of passing because Democrats control the governor's mansion and both legislative chambers.

-Protests

 Amendments to collective bargaining have not come to fruition; about 400 demonstrators protesting budget cuts to state programs gathered at the Capitol on April 6.

 West Virginia

-Protests

 Public-sector workers in West Virginia protested to demand better pay and working conditions.
 State employees are asking for the elimination of a 2005 pay freeze, a 3% cost-of-living adjustment, and seniority rights.
 Workers also want the state to fund the West Virginia Occupational and Safety Act, which was passed in 1987 to regulate workplace safety but has never been funded.

 Wisconsin

-Proposed legislation
+Proposed Legislation and protests

 Legislation proposed by Republican Governor of Wisconsin Scott Walker to address a projected $3.6 billion budget shortfall has sparked protests in Wisconsin.
 The legislation would require state employees to contribute 5.8% of their salaries to cover pension costs, contribute 12.6% towards their health care premiums, and would limit collective bargaining rights for most public employee union members.
 Democrats and union leaders offered to accept the increased cost of benefits but not the removal of bargaining rights.
 Walker offered a compromise to allow bargaining on wages with no limit which was deemed inadequate to the unions and the Democratic leadership.

-Protests

 A crowd estimated to be up to 100,000 people turned out in Madison, Wisconsin on Saturday, February 26 to protest Governor Walker's bill.
 Solidarity demonstrations, and demonstrations against similar measures in other states, also took place around the country.

 Some journalists and political commentators have compared the protests to the Arab Spring, some in jest.
 Christian Science Monitor staff writer Stephen Kurczy dubbed the Wisconsin protests "The Cheddar Revolution".
 Many journalists and commentators also considered the Middle East and North African protests an inspiration for the U.S. public employee protests.

 In all 50 US states of the United States, there have been rallies supporting the Wisconsin demonstrations.